abdullahsumbal/Interview/Languages/C/notes.md

 4. what is an & in c?
 It is operation on the variable to get its memory address.

-5. Why do we need strong type when declaring pointers. int * to shore int pointer. pointer only store address. so why not use generic  types?
+5. Why do we need strong type when declaring pointers. int * to store int pointer. pointer only store address. so why not use generic  types?
 Very good question.
 It is useful when we are dereferencing it. for example.

 ```